benaug/Spatial-Mark-Resight/README.md

 This code contains contributions from Glenn Stauffer (though any problems should be blamed on me).

-Disclaimer: Code needs to be retested after some structural changes.
-Should be 100% correct, but I need to do some more simulating.
+Disclaimer: Code has been tested thoroughly, but I restructured it to better match the other latent ID SCR samplers on my github.
+I don't think I screwed anything up in the process, but will retest soon.